Fred H. Madden

-Fred H. Madden Jr. (born March 30, 1954) is an American Democratic Party politician, who has represented the 4th Legislative District in the New Jersey Senate since taking office on January 13, 2004.
+Fred H. Madden Jr. (born March 30, 1954) is an American Democratic Party politician, who has represented the 4th Legislative District in the New Jersey Senate from 2004 to 2024.

-Madden announced in March 2023 that he will not be running for re-election and will continue to serve until his term ends in January 2024.
+Madden announced in March 2023 that he would not be running for re-election and but would continue to serve until his term ended in January 2024.

 Early life and education

 Madden is a 1972 graduate of Gloucester Catholic High School.
 Madden earned a degree in law enforcement from Camden County College, graduated with a B.A. from Glassboro State College (now Rowan College of South Jersey) in law / justice and was awarded an M.S. from Saint Joseph's University in criminal justice.

 Madden served as acting superintendent of the New Jersey State Police in 2002, after rising through the ranks from trooper to lieutenant colonel.
 After he retired from the State Police force in 2002, he worked as the chief of investigations in the Gloucester County Prosecutor's Office.

 Madden received training at the FBI Academy and the United States Secret Service Dignitary Protection School.
 Under Madden's command, the New Jersey State Police established its Internet sex offender registry, a computer crimes initiative to combat identity theft and Internet crimes against children, and he served as a member of New Jersey's State Domestic Preparedness Task Force to address issues of homeland security and counter-terrorism.

 Madden has taught as an adjunct professor at Seton Hall University, Rutgers University and Gloucester County College.